-“It was really a no-brainer,” said Plugs Director of Operations Jeffrey Hammeldoff.
-“Our heath care and other operational costs are skyrocketing.
-By ‘smart tagging’ our employees with UPC codes, we can track their movement not only around Plugs, but also in other locations participating in WF’s platform.
-All of this information is fed into the cloud where we can analyze it to improve both work performance, but lower costs.
+“It was a no-brainer,” said Plugs Director of Operations Jeffrey Hammeldoff.
+“Our health care and other operational costs are skyrocketing.
+By ‘smart tagging’ our employees with UPCs, we can track their movement not only around Plugs but also in other locations participating in WF’s platform.
+All of this information is fed into the cloud, where we can analyze it to improve both work performance but lower costs.
 This means a better value for Plugs customers.”

 Workforce Automation is adamant that the branding of humans is not an invasion of privacy, but rather a way to provide employees with “a less intrusive way to improve their career options,” compared to traditional human resource management.

-“This is all about of a smarter workforce,” said Workforce Automation communications director Bethany Millbright.
-“People are wearing all kinds of smart devices these day.
-In fact, I’m wearing a FitBit watch now.
-Clearly there has been a cultural shift towards sharing personal data and improving efficiency.
+“This is all about a smarter workforce,” said Workforce Automation communications director Bethany Millbright.
+“People are wearing all kinds of smart devices these days.
+I’m wearing a FitBit watch now.
+Clearly, there has been a cultural shift toward sharing personal data and improving efficiency.
 Think of WF’s smart tagging as the equivalent of companies monitoring your fitness.
 In this case, it’s a way to improve your job fitness.”